SurajSSingh/Site/content/test/_index.md

 draft=true
 +++

 This page is only to test certain capabilities of the website.
+All pages should be have set `draft` variable to true.
+This should not appear on the actual website, but should still be part of the repository (mostly for my sake).